JulietteVanTrigt/510_Seminar_EUR_Group2/README.md

 Last, the code for the three different specifications of the fixed effects is given resulting in Table 5 of the paper.
 If the weekly-level dataset is selected in the beginning, this will result in the output of Table 6.

 ### Research Question 3
 In this file, the code is provided for the third research question: "Does a model explaining dengue incidence based on weather data outperform a model based on mosquito density?".
-This analysis is done on month-province level for the year 2015.
+This analysis is done on month-province level.

 First, the prepared province level weather dataset is loaded.
 Preparations that are made can be found in the Section 4.5 and 5.2.4.